Have Questions?

 740-245-3051

-Field of Hope Community Campus Inc has been providing ongoing recovery care and rehab services to residents of the Gallipolis area.
+Field of Hope Community Campus Inc has been providing ongoing recovery care and rehab services to residents of the Gallipolis, Ohio area.
 Today, Field of Hope Community Campus Inc provides services like brief intervention approach, cognitive/behavior therapy, individual psychotherapy, trauma therapy, vocational rehabilitation services, dialectical behavior therapy and others in keeping with its philosophy of following rehab treatments that work best to help people achieve sobriety.

 This drug and alcohol treatment program also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - inpatient drug and alcohol rehabs, long term treatment centers, intensive outpatient treatment, short term treatment centers, outpatient detoxification programs and others.